emmatheeng/emmatheeng.github.io/docs/projects/blog_setup/_posts/2023-02-13-blog-styling.markdown

 You should be able to locally compile and view your blog code by executing `bundle exec jekyll serve --watch` in `<your_blog>` directory, and then opening `localhost:4000` in a web browser.

 ### Example 1: Changing the background colour
-To customise the standard `minima` template we're now going to piece by piece change and overwrite parts of the original `minima` code.
+To customise the standard minima template we're now going to piece by piece change and overwrite parts of the original minima code.

 One of the first things I wanted to change for my blog was the look and feel.
 I get that a simple, black and white colour scheme gives a blog a _clean_ feel, but it's also quite boring.
 So, as first example, we're going to change the background colour of your blog.

-In `minima`, the background colour is set in the `minima.scss` file under `minima/_sass/minima.scss`.
+In minima, the background colour is set in the `minima.scss` file under `minima/_sass/minima.scss`.
 To adjust it, you need to do the following:

 1. Copy the original `minima.scss` file to your blog source code, under the equivalent directory.
-When compiling your blog source code, Jekyll is now going to use this `minima.scss` file rather than the one coming from the `minima` source code.
+When compiling your blog source code, Jekyll is now going to use this `minima.scss` file rather than the one coming from the minima source code.

 Your blog folders should now look similar to this:
 ```